Overview

 Environment considerations

-- Test/sandbox – for development and QA.
+Most integrations use at least two environments:- Test/sandbox – for development and QA.
 Limits are typically more relaxed but may share similar patterns.

 - Production – for live traffic.
 Limits and SLAs are tuned for stability.